szekelymilan/fb-chat-reminder/README.md

 ```
 $ chatrem create "1" "Take your pills!"
 "15:00"
+Your reminder has been created successfully.
 ```

 #### Delete the reminder with ID "vHnGRQCdj"

 ```
 $ chatrem delete "vHnGRQCdj"
+Your reminder has been deleted successfully.
 ```

 ## Contributors